Sack of Thessalonica (1185)

 The sack of Thessalonica in 1185 by Normans of the Kingdom of Sicily was one of the worst disasters to befall the Byzantine Empire in the 12th century.

+Background

+The stated goal of the Sicilian expedition, sent by William II of Sicily, was to replace Andronikos Komnenos with a Byzantine pretender who was claiming to be the deposed Alexios II.
+This was in retaliation to the Byzantine Emperor destabilizing his dynasty in Sicily.
+William had also supported Isaac Komnenos of Cyprus before this.

+Some sources also report that William II was motivated by an alleged incident in which Manuel Komnenos had humiliated William.
+In the incident, William accepted a proposal to marry Manuel's daughter Maria, but the union was never realized in the last moment, likely because Frederick I offered the Byzantine Emperor a better deal.
+Wiliam was humiliated by fruitlessly waiting in Taranto for his wife to arrive for days.

 Siege

 David Komnenos, the governor, had failed to prepare for the siege and banned defenders from disrupting Norman siege works, hindering the city's defense.
 The Byzantine relief armies failed to coordinate their efforts, and only two forces, under Theodore Choumnos and John Maurozomes, actually came to the city's aid.
 In the event, the Normans undermined the city's eastern wall, opening a breach through which they entered the city.
 They slaughtered the defenders and proceeded to sack the city.
 The conquest degenerated quickly into a full-scale massacre of the city's inhabitants, with estimates suggesting that around 7,000 to 8,000 corpses were found afterwards.
 The siege is extensively chronicled by the city's archbishop, Eustathius of Thessalonica, who was present in the city during and after the siege.